Can I Use Windex to Clean Solar Panels?

 Australia’s solar panels face conditions that amplify the damage caused by inappropriate cleaning products:

-High UV intensity: Australia’s UV index is among the highest in the world, accelerating photo-chemical degradation of the AR coating.
+High UV intensity: Australia’s UV index is among the highest in the world.
+This accelerates photo-chemical degradation of the AR coating.
 A coating already stressed by UV exposure is more susceptible to chemical damage from ammonia-based cleaners.

 Temperature extremes: Australian panels regularly cycle between cold winter nights (0–5°C in southern states) and extreme summer days (panel surfaces at 65–80°C).
 This thermal cycling stresses the bond between glass and AR coating.
 Applying chemical cleaners to already-stressed coatings compounds the risk.